Skip to main content

 Exercises

-3. Modify the function f so that the "Hello World" message is iteratively displayed 100 times by each thread, along with the iteration index.
-Question: does the code display the messages in the expected order?
+- Modify the function f so that the "Hello World" message is iteratively displayed 100 times by each thread, along with the iteration index and tread id.
+Question: Does the code display the messages in the order you expect?
+Run multiple times.
+What do you observe about the order of the prints made by the same thread?
+What about those from different threads?

-5. Starting from the code in the add_serial.c file in the lab archive, parallelize the incrementing of elements in a 100-element vector.
-This will involve dividing the addition iteration among all threads as evenly as possible.
+- Starting from the code in the add_serial.c file in the lab archive, parallelize the incrementing of elements in a vector by 100.
+This will involve dividing the addition iterations among all threads as evenly as possible.
 Check tip 2 below for additional information.

 tip